ymolists/website/src/routes/docs/quickstart/flutter.md

 ---
 section: quickstart
-title: C template
+title: Flutter template
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# C Quickstart
+# Flutter Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [C](https://github.com/gitpod-io/template-c) template.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Flutter](https://github.com/gitpod-io/template-flutter) template.

 The following guide will: